 5 Common Podcasting Mistakes and How to Avoid Them

-Starting a podcast for your business is exciting, but it’s easy to make mistakes if you’re not careful.
-I’ve seen a lot of new podcasters get tripped up on things that could’ve been avoided with just a little bit of planning.
-If you’re thinking about launching your podcast or already in the process, here are five common mistakes to watch out for, and more importantly, how to avoid them.
+Starting a podcast for your business is exciting, but it's easy to make mistakes if you're not careful.
+A little planning up front goes a long way.
+If you're thinking about launching your podcast or already in the process, here are five common mistakes to watch out for — and how to avoid them.

 1. Poor Audio Quality

 One of the easiest ways to lose listeners is with poor audio.
-If your sound isn’t clear, people won’t stick around long enough to hear your message.
-Invest in a decent microphone, like the Shure MV7, and make sure you’re recording in a quiet environment.
-A little extra effort goes a long way in creating a professional sound.
+If your sound isn't clear, people won't stick around long enough to hear your message.
+Invest in a decent microphone — the Shure MV7+ is a great option for podcasters at any level — and make sure you're recording in a quiet environment with soft surfaces to absorb sound reflections.

-Pro Tip: Don’t skimp on editing.
-Remove any unnecessary background noise or awkward pauses to keep things smooth.
+Pro Tip: Don't skimp on editing.
+Remove background noise and awkward pauses to keep things smooth.
+And if you want to go deeper on getting your audio right, our Mic Technique Deep-Dive and Acoustic Treatment Deep-Dive cover both in full detail.

 2. Inconsistent Episode Releases

 Podcasts thrive on consistency.
-If you drop an episode and then go silent for weeks, it’s tough to keep listeners engaged.
-Whether you’re doing weekly, bi-weekly, or monthly episodes, make sure you have a plan and stick to it.
+If you drop an episode and then go silent for weeks, it's tough to keep listeners engaged.
+Whether you're releasing weekly, bi-weekly, or monthly, make sure you have a plan and stick to it.

-Pro Tip: Use a content calendar to plan out your episodes in advance.
-It’s a small effort that makes a huge difference when it comes to staying consistent.
+Pro Tip: Use a content calendar to plan your episodes in advance.
+Batch-record when you're in a groove so you always have episodes ready to go.

 3. Forgetting to Promote Your Podcast

-Just launching your podcast doesn’t mean people will automatically find it.
-Promotion is key.
-Share your episodes on social media, email newsletters, and ask your guests to promote the show, too.
+Launching your podcast doesn't mean people will automatically find it.
+Promotion is essential.
+Share your episodes on social media, in email newsletters, and ask your guests to promote the show too.

-Pro Tip: Have a launch strategy in place.
-Before releasing your first episode, build some anticipation by teasing it on social media or through your network.
+Pro Tip: Have a launch strategy before you release your first episode.
+Build anticipation by teasing it through your network and social channels ahead of time.

 4. Not Having a Clear Purpose

-If your podcast lacks a clear focus or message, it can confuse your listeners.
+If your podcast lacks a clear focus, it confuses listeners.
 Why should they tune in?
-What value are you offering them?
-Whether you’re sharing insights about your industry or providing useful tips for business owners, make sure your audience knows exactly what to expect from each episode.
+What value are you offering?
+Whether you're sharing industry insights or practical tips for business owners, your audience should know exactly what to expect from every episode.

-Pro Tip: Keep your podcast aligned with your overall business goals, and let that guide your content.
+Pro Tip: Keep your podcast aligned with your overall business goals and let that guide your content decisions.
+Our free Strategy Workbook is a great tool for working through this before you launch.

 5. Ignoring Listener Feedback

-Your audience is your best resource for improving your podcast.
-If you’re not taking listener feedback seriously, you’re missing out on a chance to grow and connect with your audience.
+Your audience is your best resource for improving your show.
+If you're not paying attention to listener feedback, you're missing an opportunity to grow and connect more deeply with the people who matter most.

-Ready to get started and avoid these mistakes?
+Ready to avoid these mistakes from the start?

 Previous